sinbad/SUSS/doc/Actions.md

 * Weight: A final weight to apply to this action's score.
 Can be used to add bias
 * Priority: Which [Priority Group](#priority-group) this action belongs to (see below)
 * Required Tags: If supplied, this action will not run unless the agent has ALL the tags in this list
-* Blocking Tags: If supplied, this action will not run if the agent has ANY the tags in this list
+* Blocking Tags: If supplied, this action will not run if the agent has ANY of the tags in this list
 * Inertia: Adds an additional weight to this action in future updates if it is run (see [Inertia and Score Cooldown](Inertia.md))
 * Score Cooldown Time: How long it takes for a score for this action to reduce down to 0 unless it's decided on again
 * Repetition Penalty: What value to *subtract* from the score in future updates once this action has been performed.